AdamBromiley/basil/README.md

 **Note: The provided CSV file MUST conform to standards.
 This means CRLF line endings and properly escaped symbols are necessary.**

 ### Cheating
-CSV Name Drawer has a way of discreetly cheating to only select those with first names beginning with a given letter of the alphabet.
+CSV Name Picker has a way of discreetly cheating to only select those with first names beginning with a given letter of the alphabet.

 To enable cheats, `-c`/`--cheat` must be used when invoking the program.
 At this point, the letter may be selected as an argument to the option.